Natural Approaches To Eczema

 A few places to start

-- Reduce toxic load by eating organic food, reducing soaps, creams and detergents, removing additives, colourings and any non naturally occurring food chemicals
+- Reduce toxic load by eating organic food, reducing soaps, creams and detergents, removing additives, colorings and any non naturally-occurring food chemicals

-- Avoid Tylenol (acetaminophen) because it reduce the body’s ability to detoxify by depleting glutathione
+- Avoid Tylenol (acetaminophen) because it reduces the body’s ability to detoxify by depleting glutathione

 - Conduct an elimination diet to try to identify food triggers